Aspsyxia/python-console/README.md

 A simple python program that emulates console and allows user to perform basic operations on files, open apps and search for websites or videos on browser.

 ## Goal
-For a second final assigment for my neautral language processing course, I choosed to create console project, that is supposed to perfroms some basic actions, like playing videos, searching browser or opening files and apps, all that using commends parsed by pythons PLY library.
+For a second final assignment for my neautral language processing course, I choosed to create console project, that is supposed to perfroms some basic actions, like playing videos, searching browser or opening files and apps, all that using commends parsed by pythons PLY library.
 My additional action is moving around directories.

 ## How it works